thruthesky/easy_packages/easychat/README.md

 - Since the realtime database has no filtering, it needs multiple order fields to display items in order.
   - For instance,
+    - singleOrder
-    - singleChatOrder
+    - groupOrder
-    - groupChatOrder
+    - openOrder
-    - openChatOrder
+    - order

-- The order field must have negative timestamp value to display in reverse order.
+- The order field must have negative millisecond timestamp value to display in reverse order.

-- To display chat rooms that have unread message, it will have -10000000000 value added to the order.
-  - The order is already negative value and it negates more with "-10000000000" to display on top of other chat rooms.
+- The milliseconds has 13 digits like `1000000000000`
+  - It negates the time like `-1000000000000`.
+This is the order value.
+So, the chat rooms are listed in reverse.
+  - If the chat room has new messages, then we add `-1` (by adding `-10000000000000` - 14 digits) infront of the order.
+Meaning, it becomes like `-11000000000000`.
+If the order begins with `-11`, then it is a chat room that has new message. if the user have seen(open) the chat room, then remove the front `-1` by dividing 10.

 - The logic of updating order #1.
 This logic is a bit complicated but performs better because it write the data immediately to server with client time which more likely works as expected.
 Then it corrects the time silently.